-Tawnya Smith started service at Boston University in 2014 as a dissertation advisor and online course facilitator, served as a full-time lecturer in 2016, and became an assistant professor in 2017.
+Tawnya Smith started service at Boston University in 2014 as a dissertation advisor and online course facilitator, full-time lecturer, and joined the faculty as Assistant Professor in 2017.
 Prior to that time, she served as an instructor in Music Education at Ball State University.
 She has taught courses in both music and art education.
 Before teaching at the university level, she taught band, chorus, and general music in the public schools and later directed a community music learning program in Illinois, where she also maintained a private studio as a horn and brass instrument specialist.

 Tawnya has published articles in the Journal of Applied Arts and Health, Music Educators Journal, and Gender and Education.
-She has contributed book chapters to Art as Research, published by Intellect Books (UK); and The Wisdom of the Many – Key Issues in Arts Education: International Yearbook for Research in Arts Education published by Waxman (Germany).
-She is co-author of the book Performance Anxiety Strategies: A Musician’s Guide to Managing Stage Fright published by Rowman and Littlefield.
+She has contributed book chapters to Art as Research, published by Intellect Books (UK); The Wisdom of the Many – Key Issues in Arts Education: International Yearbook for Research in Arts Education published by Waxman (Germany); Queering Freedom: Music, Identity, and Spirituality; and The Oxford Handbook of Music Performance.
+She is co-author of the book Performance Anxiety Strategies: A Musician’s Guide to Managing Stage Fright published by Rowman and Littlefield, and is also co-author of Narratives and Reflections in Music Education – Listening to Voices Seldom Heard.
 She has presented research papers and practitioner workshops at state, national, and international conferences.